|London's Evening Standard|

 "We will grade routes so people know what to expect" is a strange thing to put into the proposal as it's a tacit admission that not all the routes proposed will be usable by all people.
 Dutch cycle-routes do not have and do not need, grades.
 Every route in the Netherlands is suitable for every person to use.
 If London is truly building to Dutch standard then London's cycle-routes won't need to be graded either.

 Improving access to Advanced Stop Lines by providing a short length of cycle-path is not nearly enough.
 ASLs need to go.
 Yes the Netherlands also built ASLs in the 1980s and yes, some of them still survive.
 However, those which caused most problems have gone and the remaining few are to be found on relatively minor roads.
 It's just a matter of waiting for them to go, their days are numbered.
-New ASLs are not being built.
+New ASLs are not being built in the Netherlands and there is no reason why they should be built in London.
 London doesn't need to copy a mistake which causes conflict.
 Move on.
 Advanced designs of traffic light junctions do not put cyclists into conflict with cars.
 Why not try simultaneous green traffic lights in London.
 These are very successful because they remove conflict in both time and space.

 Why not just be cheerful ?